Please Read How You Can Help Keep the Encyclopedia Free

 In this article, the term “Confucian” is used in reference to things (people, practices, discussions, texts, etc.) that derive from or relate directly to the Analects, as well as other works of ancient literature associated with the Analects and Confucius.
 The five classics of ancient China - including the Book of History, the Book of Changes, the Book of Poetry, the Book of Rites, and the Spring and Autumn Annals - are here considered as Confucian classics because they were, for the most part, thought to have been edited by Confucius.
 While modern scholars might well doubt that claim, most scholars in Chinese and East Asian history accepted the traditional accounts crediting Confucius with having edited the classics.
 The term “Neo-Confucian” refers to thinkers, ideas, texts, practices, and institutions that developed out of Confucian traditions as they were reinterpreted in the wake of Chinese and East Asian encounters with Buddhism.
 The term “Confucian” could equally apply to Neo-Confucians for simplicity's sake, though differences between Confucian and Neo-Confucian are sufficiently substantial to merit the distinction between the two groups.

 Understood most comprehensively, the importance of Confucianism in Japanese history is undeniable: as in China and Korea, Confucian philosophizing in Japan came to define one major if not dominant layer of the early-modern and modern worldviews.
-Its legacy is apparent in any number of ways in modern Japanese discourse, ranging from modern philosophy to science, religion, the humanities and the social sciences.
-One particular indication of the importance of Confucianism to Japan today is that the modern word for a college or university, daigaku (Chinese: Daxue) is an allusion to the title of the first of the four books of Neo-Confucianism, the Daxue (The Great Learning; Japanese: Daigaku), a text that was understood as the gateway to learning for adults.
+Its lexicographic legacy is omnipresent in modern Japanese discourse, with Confucian terms playing new roles in discourses ranging from modern philosophy to science, religion, the humanities and the social sciences.
+One indication of the importance of Confucianism to Japan today is that the modern word for “university”, daigaku (Chinese: Daxue) is taken from the title of the first of the four books of Neo-Confucianism, the Daxue (The Great Learning; Japanese: Daigaku), a text that was understood as the gateway to learning for adults.
+This legacy, incidentally, is one that originated in Japan, with the founding of Tokyo Imperial University and a number of other imperial universities including Kyoto Imperial University, but soon spread throughout East Asia.
+The acceptance of this designation signaled the consensus among East Asian statesmen and intellectuals regarding the significance of Confucianism for the advanced educational values of the region as well as the multifaceted lexicon of Confucianism as the most apt for conceptualizing and ultimately translating modernity.

 - 1. Origins and Varieties of Confucian Philosophy